 Telephone: +44 (0) 121 331 7377

-A: We are able to offer study either through a blended approach of face to face and online studies, or fully online.
-If you would like to study with us, we would welcome your application
+A: It is currently our expectation that international students will be able to study at the University either through a blended approach of face to face and online teaching, or fully online, however, we are closely monitoring events in the UK and globally If you would like to study with us, we would welcome your application.

 Q: Will there be any delays to UKVI processing?